ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 check of pull requests for suitability and adherence to the Contributors Guide.
 Contributes to the Contributors Guide.

-In seeking Associate Developers it will be important to seek diversity to ensure there is no single point of failure in providing support to Py-ART.
-Ideally the project would have 2-3 Associate Developers.
+In seeking Associate Developers, it will be important to seek diversity to ensure there is no single point of failure in providing support to Py-ART.
+Ideally, the project would have 2-3 Associate Developers.
 It will be expected that the associate developers will be recognized as key members of the project and are acknowledged accordingly in future publications and presentations.